David Cushing: Career

 Cushing received his lower education from Duke's School (Alnwick) and the Royal Grammar School (Newcastle upon Tyne) and received his PhD in 1950 from Balliol College at Oxford University.
 His PhD dissertation focused on the vertical migration of zooplankton.

 After receiving his PhD, Cushing worked primarily for government organisations that oversaw the fisheries in Great Britain.
 For most of his career (1946–1980), he worked for the Centre for Environment, Fisheries, and Aquaculture Science (CEFAS).
 At CEFAS, he held the positions of scientific officer, deputy director, and as the head of fish population dynamics.
 His last position allowed him to focus primarily on factors influencing the stock dynamics of local fisheries and the management strategies those fisheries open.

 Cushing, although not directly employed by, worked closely with the International Council for the Exploration of the Sea (ICES).
 At ICES, Cushing held positions on advisory committees for fisheries management and marine pollution.
 He also chaired the biological committee and was the head of the herring workgroup.

-The most prestigious position that Cushing held was that of the founding editor of the Journal of Plankton Research, which he held from 1979–2001.
+The most prestigious position that Cushing held was that of the founding editor of the Journal of Plankton Research, which he held from 1979 to 2001.